Guide to Attending the Canton Fair in 2019September 5, 2019 in Blog, China & Culture, Chinese Importing, Finding Suppliers, Product Sourcing

 At the Show: Pricing, MOQs, Samples, and Communication

-Very few Suppliers are going to give out any free samples unless you visit their factory (at least if the sample costs over a few dollars).
-The exception is in the last couple hours on the final day of the show when Suppliers are packing up when many will be happy to give you their samples.
+Very few Suppliers are going to give out any free samples unless you visit their factory.
+The exception is in the last couple of hours on the final day of the show when Suppliers are packing up when many will be happy to give you their samples.

 For anyone importing from China, you should at some point in your life visit the Canton Fair.
 Giving a sense of the scale of the fair through a blog post can’t begin to do it justice.
 It’s truly huge.
 It will open your eyes to the scale of Chinese manufacturing and possibilities you had never even considered before.